 4 – Be sure to ‘heel in’ very tight.
 This is most important to ensure good root/soil contact.
 After heeling in, you should have to tug the plant quite hard to remove it.

 5 – After completion of planting, mulch the hedge with either; plastic, woodchips or similar to trap moisture in, and prevent growth of weed competition.

-The Bareroot season has now closed - next available November 2013 Please call us on 01376 340469 for further information
+Please note: The bare root season is from November to March.
+Please call us on 01376 340469 for further information